JL-14/community-incident-forum/README.md

 + [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
 + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
 + [JShint](https://jshint.com/): was used to validate JS code for the website.
-+ [PEP8](https://pep8.org/): was used to validate Python code for the website.
++ [PEP8](https://pep8ci.herokuapp.com/): was used to validate Python PEP8-compliance for the website.
-+ [Django-extensions](https://django-extensions.readthedocs.io/en/latest/) was used to create a Entity-Relationship Diagram.

 ---